A New Algorithm for the Robust Semi-random Independent Set Problem: Algorithm Analysis and Recovery

-We find, with high probability, all vertices in $\overline{S}$ share at least one edge with the elements from $S$ in this ball.
-Hence, no vertices outside $S$ will be included in the set corresponding to $u$, as orthogonal vectors are distance 2 away.
-Since only elements from $S$ will be present, the remaining vertices will be added during the greedy step.
+We find, with high probability, all vertices in $\overline{S}$ share at least one edge with the elements from $S_u$.
+Hence, no vertices outside $S$ will be included in the set corresponding to $u$, as orthogonal vectors are $\ell_2$ distance $\sqrt{2}$ away.
+Since only elements from $S$ will be present in $S_u$, the remaining vertices of $S$ will be added during the greedy step.
 Therefore, when the algorithm terminates, this set will contain the original planted independent set with high probability. \end{proof}

-\begin{cor} If edges in $S\times \overline S$ are added to $E'$ with probability $p$ as opposed to $1/2$, with high probability we can recover a set of size at least $k$ when $k=\Omega((np^{-1})^{2/3})$. \end{cor} \begin{proof} The proof is exactly the same as above, except we instead show that

-The rest of the argument follows similarly. \end{proof} This means that our method is only of use when $p=\Omega(\frac 1{\sqrt n})$